deepongi-labs/android14-6.1.162-common-2026-03/kernel/Documentation/block/inline-encryption.rst

 --------------

-The inline encryption support of the kernel's block layer ("blk-crypto") has been extended to support hardware-wrapped keys as an alternative to raw keys, when hardware support is available.
+The inline encryption support of the kernel's block layer ("blk-crypto") has been extended to support hardware-wrapped keys as an alternative to standard keys, when hardware support is available.
 This works in the following way:

 - A ``key_types_supported`` field is added to the crypto capabilities in ``struct blk_crypto_profile``.
-This allows device drivers to declare that they support raw keys, hardware-wrapped keys, or both.
+This allows device drivers to declare that they support standard keys, hardware-wrapped keys, or both.

-- ``struct blk_crypto_key`` can now contain a hardware-wrapped key as an alternative to a raw key; a ``key_type`` field is added to ``struct blk_crypto_config`` to distinguish between the different key types.
+- ``struct blk_crypto_key`` can now contain a hardware-wrapped key as an alternative to a standard key; a ``key_type`` field is added to ``struct blk_crypto_config`` to distinguish between the different key types.
-  This allows users of blk-crypto to en/decrypt data using a hardware-wrapped key in a way very similar to using a raw key.
+  This allows users of blk-crypto to en/decrypt data using a hardware-wrapped key in a way very similar to using a standard key.

 - A new method ``blk_crypto_ll_ops::derive_sw_secret`` is added.
 Device drivers that support hardware-wrapped keys must implement this method.
 Users of